Email Policy

 Authorised Senders

-• These tests are where networks specify in DNS, who is allowed to send Email using their domain name, and tell us how to deal with unauthorised connections, such as hard-fail (reject), soft-fail (accept but warn), or quarantine.
+These tests are based on DNS resource records that the sending networks specify as to who is allowed to send Email using their domain, and tell us how we should deal with unauthorised connections, such as hard-fail (reject), soft-fail (pass this test but mark as spam)

 IP Anti-Spoofing